 Based on this, we decide not to trust "Rev3".
-To correct the read, select the "T" in the "Rev3" sequence and press Delete (\mathbb{A}).
+To correct the read, select the "T" in the "Rev3" sequence by placing the cursor to the left of it and dragging the cursor across the T. Press Delete (1).

 This will resolve the conflict.